Becca18/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-'xargs' accepts input from standard input and converts it into an argument list for a specified command.
+‘xargs’ in essence breaks down a list of arguments into sublists small enough to be acceptable on the command line.

 Example:
-find ~ -type f -name 'foo*' -print | xargs ls -l
+This command may fail due to “argument list too long”: rm `find /path -type f However, the following functionally equivalent command using ‘xargs’ will not: find /path -type f -print | xargs rm